 I,

-authoriza Mr (print nam e in full)
+(print nam ne in full)

-authorize Mr. Ms. Mrs. (print nam e in full)
+authorize Mr. Ms. Ms. Mi rs. 🗌

+(print nam ne in full)

-Representative mailing address: (1
+Representative mailing address:

-(F Please include: S Street name, street number, city, province and postal code)
+(Please include: S Street name, street number ; city, province and postal code)

 Phone:

-to represent (print name of co ompony in full) with regards to
+to represent (0.000000000000000000000000000000000000 - Company in full with regards to

 the following: (print name of co ompany in full)

+C

-You must info
+You must info orm the

-WCB in writing ng when
+WCB in writir ng when

 (indicate spe you no longe r want

-In accordance with the provisions of Se 2013, my representative will not use purpose other than reconsideration or r disputable issue with the Workers' Com informatio eview of a the represent ensation Act, y or for any in pursuing a
+In accordance with the provision s of Section 174 the represent

+2013, my representative will no ot use informatio y or for any

+purpose other than reconsiderati disputable issue with the Worker in pursuing a

+disputable issue with the Worker s Compensation

-This letter of representation will remain Compensation Board in writing that I representative.
-The state of the s
+This letter of representation will

+Compensation Board in writing representative. that I no longer wish the individual I named above to act as my

+representative.

-Signed and witnessed at , in the Province e of
+Signed and witnessed at in the Province e of

-on this day of
+on this day of , 20 ·

-,

-Firm name and number: (print in full) This form must
+Firm name and number: (print in full)

+(print in tuil) This form must

 Title: accompany the ERO2.

 Signature:

-Witness

-(print name in full)
+Witness (print name in full)

-(0)

 (Signature)

+(- 3 /

-= Someone other than the person being designated as the representative
+\ = Someone other than the person being designated as the representative

-EREPEmpLtr Updated: 11/18
+EREPEmpLtr Updated: 11/18 MISSION: